 Also, on campus are 22 honorary organizations which are classified as honor societies, recognition societies or professional fraternities.
 These cover each of the academic areas, as well as the military and air force groups.
-National Senior Men and Women's Honoraries are O.D.K. and Mortar Board.

 What Are the Student Publications at The University?